 National Savings Certificate (NSC) is a tax saving investment that can be purchased from any post office by an Indian Resident.
 Being a fixed return and low risk Government of India-backed investment, NSC is usually preferred by risk-averse investors or those seeking to diversify their portfolio through fixed return instrument.

 The National Savings Certificate interest rate is subject to periodic change as per the decisions communicated by the Finance Ministry.
-The applicable NSC interest rate is 7.6% for Q2 FY 2018-19 and the revised rate for Q3 FY 2018-19 is 8.0% (compounded annually).
+The applicable NSC interest rate for Q4 FY 2018-19 (January – March 2019) is 8%.
+The NSC rate was the same in the previous quarter (October – December 2018).
+It was hiked from 7.6% to 8% in October 2018.
+The NSC is compounded annually.
 The following are the historic rates of interest for the scheme* :

 |Q2 FY 2018-19||7.6%|

 |Q3 FY 2018-19||8.0%|

 *Interest earned from NSC is compounded annually but payable only at maturity.

 Earlier NSCs were available with two tenures – 5 years (NSC VIII) and 10 years (NSC IX).
 With the discontinuation of NSC IX, only the 5 year NSC VIII is currently available for subscription.
 Key features of NSC VIII are as follows: